bokshi-gh/dotfiles/ssh/README.md

 ```sh
 ssh username@remote_host 'command'
 ```
-Flags
+**Flags**
-| -T  Disables the terminal allocation
+- T  => Disables the terminal allocation

-known_hosts file
+**known_hosts file**
-Stores a list of known hosts for verifying the identity of the remote host.
+- Stores a list of known hosts for verifying the identity of the remote host.
-                   Once you have connected to a remote server and its fingerprint is stored in your known_hosts file, SSH will use this fingerprint to verify the server's identity during subsequent connections.
+- Once you have connected to a remote server and its fingerprint is stored in your known_hosts file,
+- SSH will use this fingerprint to verify the server's identity during subsequent connections.
-                  No need to use the ID for subsequent connections.
+- No need to use the ID for subsequent connections.